 LADYs First Hotel is an Art Nouveau hotel with special consideration for female guests.
-Males are allowed to book rooms, but certain facilities such as their wellness center is exclusively available for females.
+Males are allowed to book rooms, but certain facilities such as their wellness center are exclusively available for females.

 Another all-female accommodation is Josephine’s Guesthouse.
-It’s found right in the city with room prices starting at CHF 85 per night.
-Longer term rates get cheaper up to CHF 53 per night for a monthly rate.
-They also welcome not only guests must women in emergency situations in need of a safe place to stay.
+It’s found right in the city with rooms available per night and monthly.
+They also welcome not only guests but women in emergency situations in need of a safe place to stay.

 Both LADYs First and Josephine’s Guesthouse are run by the same management.
 They have another budget-friendly accommodation called Hotel Marta found in Zähringerstrasse.
-It has 39 rooms starting at 95 CHF per night.
 Rooms are very modern and stylish with minimalist interiors and breakfast included in the rates.